A View from Kevin Bullis

 The criteria include emissions from power plants used to charge vehicles and energy used to make the cars.

 Electric vehicles are either very expensive (think Tesla Roadster) or have a short range (think Nissan Leaf, which isn’t exactly cheap) because batteries are expensive.
 It will take years to drive down costs.
 Meanwhile, a new report suggests that cutting the battery out of the car price tag could make EVs more attractive.
 From Earth2Tech:

 The solution, Accenture suggests, is “disaggregating” battery costs from the car, usually via leasing either the car or the battery itself.
 Not only would that bring down vehicle costs, but it would help deal with thorny warranty issues, given EV batteries will likely end up having a lifespan of 10 years or less.

 Automakers would have to arrange those battery financing terms on their own, or they could partner with a player like Better Place, a Palo Alto, Calif.-based startup with plans for developing battery swapping stations around the world.

 Joule Unlimited Says it Can Make 15,000 Gallons of Fuel on an Acre of Land

 Joule’s process, called Helioculture, combines an engineered cyanobacterial organism supplemented with a product pathway and secretion system to produce and secrete a fungible alkane diesel product continuously in a SolarConverter designed to efficiently and economically collect and convert photonic energy.
-The process is closed and uses industrial waste CO2 at concentrations 50-100 times higher than atmospheric.Gain the insight you need on energy at EmTech MIT.
+The process is closed and uses industrial waste CO2 at concentrations 50-100 times higher than atmospheric.Become an MIT Technology Review Insider for in-depth analysis and unparalleled perspective.